 - Leverage Browser Caching

 - WP Performance Score Booster

 3. Choose a better Web Hosting Provider:

 The major factor that impacts the speed of a website is the hosting of your WordPress website.
-Shared hosting tends to deliver a poorer performance because you are sharing the same server space with other websites, and there is no telling how much resources others are utilizing.
-It would be a good idea to host your new website on a shared hosting provider that offers “unlimited” bandwidth, space, emails, domains and more.
+Shared hosting tends to deliver a poorer performance because you are sharing the same server space with other websites, and there is no telling how many resources others are utilizing.
+It would be a good idea to host your new website on a shared hosting provider that offers “unlimited” bandwidth, space, emails, domains, and more.

 5. Optimize WordPress Database:

-To keep the database & backup’s size minimum and reduced, you can clean up unnecessary data from your database.
+To keep the database & backup size minimum and reduced, you can clean up unnecessary data from your database.
 It is also necessary to delete unwanted comments, spam users, and old drafts of your content.
 All of this reduces the size of your databases and web files, making your WordPress faster.

 Below are the plugins which you can use to optimize your WordPress database.